MateuszBrankiewicz/MediPath/backend/endpoints.md

 - image: Base64 image of the institution

 #### Returns:
+- 401 - user is not logged in
+- 403 - user is not admin
 - 400 - missing fields in request body
 - 409 - this institution is a possible duplicate - An institution with the same name and a very close address is already registered
 - 201 - success